MiroHoo/React-Native-Nutrition-Planner-App/README.md

 # React Native Nutrition Project.
 We created a react native app for planning nutrition.
 The commits and more details can be seen in the project that I forked from my student account.
+The project was done in an Agile Team of 4 during 2 months while doing other course work learning React Native and Kotlin development.

 # Main Functionality.